-To make a sandbox as described here, you need no lumber and no carpentry skills.
+To make this sandbox, you will need no lumber and no carpentry skills.
 What starts as a children's play area can be refilled later with topsoil to become a raised garden bed.
-Instead of wood, which rots and splinters, you'll use pre-fabricated interlocking blocks, the type sold to make low garden walls or retaining walls.
+Instead of wood, which rots and splinters, you'll use prefabricated interlocking blocks, the type sold to make low garden walls or retaining walls.
 You can find these at any garden center in attractive shades of concrete or faux stone.

 - Choose a wall block style that complements your garden.
 To make a sandbox, you'll want blocks with a flat, smooth top, so little knees won't get scraped.
-Curved blocks allow you to make round or kidney shaped beds; straight blocks make straight lines.
+Curved blocks allow you to make round or kidney-shaped beds; straight blocks make straight lines.
 Most interlocking blocks for garden walls come in curved and straight versions, so you can mix the two for any shape.
-Two courses (layers) will make a sandbox 8-10 inches high.
-Note: the bigger and taller your walls, the more play sand you'll need to fill the sandbox (See #7 below).
+Two courses (layers) will make a sandbox eight to 10 inches high.
+The bigger and taller your walls, the more play sand you'll need to fill the sandbox.

 - Dig out the space.
-If your aim is to make a sandbox that is nice and deep for kids to play in (with well-loosened soil for that future raised garden bed, too), dig down 4-6 inches.
+If your aim is to make a sandbox that is nice and deep for kids to play in (with well-loosened soil for that future raised garden bed, too), dig down 4 to 6 inches.

 - Spread a layer of sand around the edges of the bed.
 This will help you level the low wall you will be building for your sandbox.